medvendorhub/chrome-extension-a-day/quick-clinical-notes/README.md

 This project is independently designed, built, and maintained as part of a public Chrome Extension-a-Day challenge focused on clinician productivity tools
 ## Demo Environment

-This demo was recorded using a synthetic clinic workflow sandbox.
+This demo was recorded using a **synthetic clinic workflow sandbox** created for demonstration purposes.

+- All data shown is synthetic
-No real patient data is used or processed.
+- No real patient data is used, stored, or processed
+- Not connected to any clinical or NHS system

 ## Features